2020 Workshops Call

-- Notification: Mid-October, 2013
+- Notification: mid-October, 2019

 Title: Workshop title

 Organizer(s): Names and affiliations of the organizers, in preferred order of appearance.
 (Note that all workshop organizers and presenters are expected to purchase an iConference registration.)

-- Purpose and Intended Audience: Please state the audience to which your event is designed to appeal and the goals and/or expected outcomes for your event
+- Purpose and Intended Audience: Please state the audience to which your event is designed to appeal and the goals and/or expected outcomes for your event.

-Relevance to the iConference: Briefly state the focus of your proposal topic and note the importance, relevance, value, and/or interest to the iSchool community.
+- Relevance to the iConference: Briefly state the focus of your proposal topic and note the importance, relevance, value, and/or interest to the iSchool community.
 Provide a brief explanation of how this workshop will appeal to the audience both with respect to content and format of the workshop.
 If the workshop has been associated with the iConference in the past or is part of an ongoing series, please explain.

-Questions about Workshops should be directed to the Workshops Co-Chairs listed above.
+Questions about Workshops should be directed to the Workshops Chairs listed above.

 For general questions about the iConference, please contact iConference Coordinator Clark Heideger.